knepe/cdogs-sdl-android/README.md

      `---------------'

-C-Dogs SDL is a classic overhead run-and-gun game, supporting up to two players in co-op and 1v1 modes.
+C-Dogs SDL is a classic overhead run-and-gun game.
 Customize your player, choose from up to 11 weapons, and try the dozens of user-created campaigns.
 Have fun!

 For more information about the original C-Dogs read 'original\_readme.txt'.